dustinpfister/blog_posts/_posts/js-function-expression.md

 ## 1 - Basics of function expressions in javaScript

 In this section I will be starting out with just a few basic examples of function expressions in javaScript.

+### - Source code is up on Github

+The source code examples that I am covering in this post can be found in my [test vjsGithub repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-function-expression/).
+This test vjs repository is also where I park, and work on all the other source code examples for my [many posts on vanilla javaScript in general](/categories/js/).

 ### 1.1 - function expressions in javaScript a basic example